cnr-ibba/shiny-server/README.md

 ### Initialize Django tables

 After inizialization, a new django user with administrative privilges is needed.
 This is not the default mysql user, but a user valid only in django environment.
-Moreover the django tables need to be defined:
+Moreover, the django tables need to be defined:

 ```bash